boundedcontext/bounded-context-language-sample/definitions.md

 If you're unhappy with the name of a workflow, you can rename it at any time with the following statement:

-	rename workflow 'special-offers' to 'special-pricing';
+	rename workflow 'special-offers' to 'apply-special-offers-to-carts';

 ### Deleting workflows

+If you no longer need a workflow, you can delete it.
+There are no side-effects to deleting a workflow.

+	delete workflow 'apply-special-offers-to-carts';

 ### Handling events and issuing commands in workflows